-- 1. The decisions of the authority referred to in Article 9(1) or of the body referred to in Article 15(2) taken under this Regulation Chapter shall be open to the same appeals as those provided for in national law against similar decisions taken in respect of national patents. - 2.
-The decision to grant the certificate shall be open to an appeal aimed at rectifying the duration of the certificate where the date of the first authorisation to place the product on the market in the Community ☑ Union ☑, contained in the application for a certificate as provided for in Article 8, is incorrect.
+$\underline{\underline{1}}$.
+The decisions of the authority referred to in Article 9(1) or of the bodies referred to in Article 15(2) and Article 16(2) taken under this Regulation Chapter shall be open to the same appeals as those provided for in national law against similar decisions taken in respect of national patents.

+2. The decision to grant the certificate shall be open to an appeal aimed at rectifying the duration of the certificate where the date of the first authorisation to place the product on the market in the Union, contained in the application for a certificate as provided for in Article 8, is incorrect.